spf13/spf13-vim/README.markdown

 * Hide clutter ('\.pyc', '\.git', '\.hg', '\.svn', '\.bzr')
 * Treat NERDTree more like a panel than a split.

-## [ctrlp]
+## [FZF]
-Ctrlp replaces the Command-T plugin with a 100% viml plugin.
-It provides an intuitive and fast mechanism to load files from the file system (with regex and fuzzy find), from open buffers, and from recently used files.
+FZF replaces the [ctrlp] plugin with a fuzzy finder and asynchronous plugin.
+It provides an intuitive and fast mechanism to load files from the file system (with regex and fuzzy find), from open buffers, and from recently used files, and many options with a great experience while you are using FZF within vim.

-**QuickStart** Launch using `<c-p>`.
+**QuickStart** Launch using `<leader>ff`.

 ## [Surround]